Denis2999/encryptor_bot/README.md

 Bot is used for encrypting and decrypting files and messages.
 Text encrypting uses method of [Polybius square](https://en.wikipedia.org/wiki/Polybius_square) which was used in ancient Greece.
 Feature of this principle is that one letter can have two matches.

-Here in example, we can see how to encrypt and decrypt text.
+Example how to encrypt and decrypt text.
 Also, we can see that __"a" has two matches, in encrypted version.
 It is "Г" and "Ę"__:
 ![Example text](/text_encode.png)

 Files are encrypted by [cryptography library](https://pypi.org/project/cryptography/).
 It creates decrypted file and key.